Carnival of Souls: Filming

 Harvey shot Carnival of Souls in three weeks on location in Lawrence and Salt Lake City, after taking three weeks off from his job at Centron in order to direct the film, and starting with an initial production budget of $17,000.
 He raised the $17,000 cash budget by asking local businessmen if they were willing to invest $500 in his production.
 The other $13,000 of the total $30,000 budget was deferred.
 Harvey was able to secure the rental of the Saltair Pavilion for $50, and several other scenes, such as the scene featuring Mary in the department store, were shot guerrilla style, with Harvey paying off locals to allow the crew to quickly film.
 Hilligoss described the filming process as brisk, with the cast and crew working seven days a week.

-Harvey employed techniques he had learned in his work on industrial films in order to limit production costs.
+Harvey aimed for the film to have "the look of Bergman and the feel of Cocteau," and employed techniques he had learned in his work on industrial films in order to limit production costs.
 There was not enough money for a process screen to create a rear projection effect, which was the method typically used at that time to create the impression that a scene was taking place inside a moving car, by combining footage shot inside a static car with separate footage of a moving background.
 Instead, Harvey used a battery-powered hand-held Arriflex camera to film the shots inside moving cars, removing the need for compositing.
 The Arriflex, which was at that time more often used by cameramen filming newsreel footage, also allowed them to use a moving camera in other scenes without the need for gear like dollies or cranes.

 Harvey's assistant director was Reza Badiyi, a young Iranian immigrant who was just beginning his film work in the States.
 At this time, Badiyi had been second-unit director on one other film, Robert Altman's directing debut, The Delinquents, but would go on to make (amongst other notable work) some of the best-known, iconic television series openings and montages, including Hawaii Five-O, Get Smart, and The Mary Tyler Moore Show.
 The shot in which the face of The Man appears in the car window was accomplished through the use of an angled mirror placed on the far side of the window.
 The scene at the start of the film in which the car goes off the bridge and into the river was filmed in Lecompton, Kansas.
 The town did not charge a fee for the use of the bridge, only requiring the film crew to replace the bridge's damaged rails once they were done filming.
 This was done, at a cost of $12 for the repair.